 Even though some artists take years to have a “finalized” design as I do too as the character of “Jazzie”, my mind is not fully “final” yet.
 But I tend to interpret an existing character in my style, which is fun to see to test the limits of my style.

 Which character that you have designed is your favorite?
 And why?

-Let me clarify, when I was younger, like in my junior high days, the way I used to practice drawing was watching my favorite animated movies, and just mashing the heck out of the pause button.
-I know what expressions I like because I know that if I went too far to miss it, I have to rewind and pause through every frame to get the *right one*.
+Let me clarify, when I was younger, like in my junior high days, the way I used to practice drawing was by watching my favorite animated movies and just mashing the heck out of the pause button.
+I know what expressions I like because I know that if I went too far to miss them, I have to rewind and pause through every frame to get the *right one*.